The Use and Abuse of Titles in the Arts

-And watch out for the new Udemy course on the Tai Chi Form.
-If you've done my Complete Immortal course, then you'll qualify for a free code.
+And watch out for the new course on the Tai Chi Form.
+If you've done my Complete Tai Chi course, then you'll qualify for a free code.
 Otherwise it’ll sell at some ridiculously cheap price that only other monopolistic companies like Udemy and Amazon can get away with.

 But what can you do in these days of digital globalisation

 Thanks for visiting.
 There is a lot of Tai Chi material here underneath the surface: articles, introductory courses and complete courses, books and music videos on Tai Chi.